takacsmark/takacsmark.github.io/_posts/2018-01-05-dockerfile-tutorial-by-example-dockerfile-best-practices-2018.md

 ### Start your Dockerfile with the steps that are least likely to change

 This is easier said than done.
-Anyway your image will stabilize after a while and changes will be less likely in your foundation.
+Anyway, your image will stabilize after a while and changes will be less likely.
 The best practice is to structure your Dockerfile according to the following:
-1. install tools that are needed to build your application
+1. Install tools that are needed to build your application.
-2. install dependencies, libraries and packages
+2. Install dependencies, libraries and packages.
-3. build your application
+3. Build your application.

 ### Clean up your Dockerfile

 Always review your steps in the Dockerfile and only keep the minimum set of steps that are needed by your application.
-Always remove unnecessary component.
+Always remove unnecessary components.

-### Use a `.dockerignore` file
+### Use a .dockerignore file

 The directory where you issue the `docker build` command is called the build context.
 Docker will send all of the files and directories in your build directory to the Docker daemon as part of the build context.
-If you have stuff in your directory that is not needed by your build you'll have an unnecessarily larger build context that results in a larger image size.
+If you have stuff in your directory that is not needed by your build, you'll have an unnecessarily larger build context that results in a larger image size.

 You can remedy this situation by adding a `.dockerignore` file that works similarly to `.gitignore`.
 You can specify the list of folders and files that should be ignored in the build context.

-If you want to have a look at the size of your build context just check out the first line of your `docker build` output.
+If you want to have a look at the size of your build context, just check out the first line of your `docker build` output.
 My alpine build output for example says: `Sending build context to Docker daemon  2.048kB`.

 ### Containers should be ephemeral

-This would belong to generic docker guidelines, but it's never enough to stress this point.
-It is your best interest to design and build docker images that can be destroyed and recreated/replaced automatically or minimal configuration.
+This would belong to generic Docker guidelines, but it's never enough to stress this point.
+It is your best interest to design and build Docker images that can be destroyed and recreated/replaced automatically or with minimal configuration.

 Which means that you should create Dockerfiles that define stateless images.
-Any state, like data, should be kept outside of your containers.
+Any state, should be kept outside of your containers.

 ### One container should have one concern

-Think of containers as entities that take responsibility of one aspect of your project.
-So design your application in a way that your web server, your database, your cache and other components have their own dedicated containers.
+Think of containers as entities that take responsibility for one aspect of your project.
+So design your application in a way that your web server, database, in-memory cache and other components have their own dedicated containers.

 You'll see the benefits of such a design when scaling your app horizontally.
 We'll look into interoperability of containers and container networking in a future tutorial.

 It's a good idea to check out [the official Dockerfile best practices page](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/) for more info.

-## Dockerfile key instructions
+## Dockerfile key instructions best practices

-Docker documentation is usually very easy to follow and easy to understand.
-What I learnt from your comments is that the stuff that most people need is some insight into others' experience to see the big picture.
-So I usually focus on this aspect.
+The official Docker documentation is usually very easy to follow and easy to understand.
+What I learnt from your comments is, that the stuff that most people need is some insight into others' experience to see the big picture.

 The reason why I'll give you some insight into the key instructions is to share my experience and give you hints how to use them.
 I'll not give you the specs, for exact specs please check the [Dockerfile reference page](https://docs.docker.com/engine/reference/builder/).